toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 We have our toggle logic working, so now let's add the "slide" part of this sliding menu.

-Since we're manipulating our <nav> component in order to show and hide the menu, let's go to its associated CSS in order to add some animation.
+Since we're manipulating our <nav> component in order to show and hide the menu, let's go to its associated CSS in order to add an animation.

-Using the 'transition' property, we can add an animation whenever we pull the menu into or out of the viewport:
+Using CSS's 'transition' property, we can animate whenever we pull the menu into or out of the viewport:

     .main_nav {
         ...